 German rule

-Cameroon was known as "Kamerun" under German colonization, mostly utilized for trade and resource exploitation.
+Cameroon was known as "Kamerun" under German colonization, which was mostly utilized for trade and resource exploitation.
 Still major businesses today in modern-day Cameroon, the Germans brought coffee, cocoa, and banana plantations.
 However, the way their colonists mistreated the residents resulted in a 1914 uprising against the Germans.

 French and British rule

-Cameroon split into two territories under French and British rule following World War I. This divide generated conflict between the two areas and helped to fuel a decades-long campaign for one independent nation's reunification.
+Cameroon was split into two territories under French and British rule following World War I. This divide generated conflict between the two areas and helped to fuel a decades-long campaign for one independent nation's reunification.
 While the British-influenced area supported a federal system, the French influenced area chose a centralized administration.

 Etymology of Cameroon